lizardzhou/Dyssol/README.md

 The `.rst` file with reStructuredText markup language is applied in Sphinx for editing the pages.
 For more information about this languague please refer to the [Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).

 For editing a document, open the corresponding `.rst` file in an editor and edit as you wish, save it and open Anaconda Prompt command window, get to the path where the documentation project locates, then run `make html` and you will see the compiling progress.
-Afterwards you can check your changes in web pages locatting in folder `build`.
+Afterwards you can check your changes in web pages locating in folder `build`.